Metadata & The Details Panel

-The Details panel is a customisable info panel that displays all the imported metadata for the selected file and allows you to add/edit any of the editable fields.
+The Details panel is a customizable info panel that displays all the imported metadata for the selected file and allows you to add/edit any of the editable fields.
 All edits are stored in the BaseHead database but can be “Burned” into the files metadata chunk when desired.

 Customising Details Display

 Clicking the Gear Icon in the top-right of the window shows these options.

 when ON hides and disables the Spectrum Meters at the bottom of this panel.

 when ON will show suggestions while typing based on other values already in the current [field] in the database.